martinbjeldbak/website/src/content/blog/hello-world.md

 that shows everything off [here][4] which will end you up with a new blog site, which I based this new site on, though with "Content Collections" rather than markdown layouts.

-[TailwindCSS] is the current CSS framework of choice for many projects, and I now see why.
+[TailwindCSS] is the hottest new tool these days, and I now see why.
+I have not written a single custom class or written any manual CSS to build this site, and I couldn't be happier.
 As a primarily backend developer, I've had minimal exposure to CSS, making me a complete beginner.
 It only took me a couple of hours to get this site up and running in a relatively readable state.
 Don't get me wrong - it's still pretty rough.
 I'm working on it!
 As far as Tailwind component libraries are concerned, it's not needed for a simple